Chart Color Schemes

 The exceptional employment performance in Branyan places it among Australia's strongest labour markets

-However, accommodation & food services have limited presence with 5.7% employment compared to 8.3% regionally.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Between December 2024 and December 2025, employment levels increased by 9.0%, labour force grew by 8.8%, resulting in a fall in unemployment by 0.2 percentage points.
-In contrast, Regional Qld saw employment rise by 0.7%, labour force grow by 1.0%, and unemployment rise by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Branyan's employment mix indicates local employment should increase by 6.4% over five years and 13.7% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Leading employment industries among residents were health care & social assistance, retail trade, and construction.
+The area had a particularly strong specialization in health care & social assistance with an employment share 1.3 times the regional level.
+However, accommodation & food services had limited presence with only 5.7% of employment compared to the regional average of 8.3%.
+Employment opportunities locally appeared limited based on the count of Census working population versus resident population.
+Between December 2024 and December 2025, employment levels increased by 8.4% and labour force grew by 8.1%, leading to a fall in unemployment by 0.3 percentage points.
+In contrast, Regional Qld saw employment rise by 0.7%, the labour force grow by 1.0%, and unemployment increase by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Branyan.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Branyan's employment mix suggests local employment should increase by 6.4% over five years and 13.7% over ten years, assuming no changes in population projections for illustrative purposes only.

 Frequently Asked Questions - Employment